-(h) "Financial institution" means: [insert state's definition here][for a starting point for the development of a definition, see Appendix A. Proposal - amend Appendix A to specifically ADD investment banks.].
+(h) "Financial institution" means: [insert state's definition here][for a starting point for the development of a definition, see Appendix A.

 (i) "Gross rents" means the actual sum of money or other consideration payable for the use or possession of property.
 "Gross rents" shall include, but not be limited to: